 Providing everyone with clear expectations will also lead to a more consistent employee experience, from your people’s first contact with you to the day they leave the organisation.
 How can this be done?
 How can you ensure your newly created competency frameworks are put to good use through every touchpoint of your HR strategy?
 Well, that’s a story for another blog!
 Watch out for our next article on how to use competency frameworks to create the all-important join up in careers.

-Or if you can’t wait, download our whitepaper here for the ultimate checklist of everything you need to know about building competency frameworks that work.
+Or if you can’t wait, book a call with us to discuss how to go about creating effective competency frameworks, or visit our competency service page to download our whitepaper here for the ultimate checklist of everything you need to know about building competency frameworks that work.